Guide for Authors

 3. Introduction: This section should be concise and clear, giving relevant details and background, providing a context to the study.
 The objective of the study and the main questions and their significance should be clearly stated.
 Only directly pertinent references should be provided.
 No data or conclusions from the work should be reported.

 4. Methods: This section should consist details relevant to the procedures of the study.
 Study design and sampling along with selection and description of participants (inclusion and exclusion criteria) should be explained.
 Methods of collecting data including instruments, questionnaires, interviews, etc. should be mentioned.
 If any equipment or specific reagent was used, the name of the manufacturer, city and country should be provided.
 Statistical analysis should be described by specifying the computer software employed and statistical tests used.
-Moreover, it is necessary to mention if the study has been conducted according to the Declaration of Helsinki, and that the subjects have given the informed consent.
+Moreover, it is necessary to mention if the study has been conducted according to the ethics guidelines (see above).

 5. Results: The results should be presented in a logical sequence with refering tables and illustrations, giving the main or most important findings.
 All data in the tables or illustrations should not be repeated in the text.
 Data in graphs and tables should not be duplicated.
 Tables and figures should be restricted to those explaining the argument of the paper and providing supporting data.
 It is better to use graphs as an alternative to tables with many entries.
 All the tables and graphs should be referenced in the text.
 Please send an original Excel file as well as a TIFF file with at least 300-dpi resolution for each graph.
 Tables should be included in the text at the end of the manuscript.
 Tables should be used only when they can present information more efficiently than running text.